Kingmotro/PixelsSkyblock/README.md

 * add mobs dropping emerald
 * fix teleport delay
 * fix null pointer exception in leave message
-* fix Obsidian not replaced while clicking on it with a bucket
+* fix Obsidian not replaced while clicking on it with a bucket : test